AVSystem/scala-commons/docs/GenCodec.md

 In general, the serialization framework requires that the serialized representation retains order of object fields and during deserialization supplies them in exactly the same order as they were written during serialization.
 This is usually a reasonable assumption because most serialization formats are either textual, binary or stream-like (the word "serialization" itself indicates a sequential order).

 The codec materialized for case class guarantees that the fields are written in the order of their declaration in constructor.
 However, during deserialization the codec is lenient and does not require that the order of fields is the same as during serialization.
-It will successfully deserialize the case class as long as all the fields are present in the serialized format (in any order) or have a default value defined.
+It will successfully deserialize the case class as long as all the fields are present in the serialized format (in any order) or have a default value defined (either as Scala-level default parameter value or with [`@whenAbsent`](http://avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/whenAbsent.html) annotation).
 Any superfluous fields will be simply ignored.
 This allows the programmer to refactor the case class without breaking compatibility with serialization format - fields may be reordered and removed.
 New fields may also be added, as long as they have a default value defined.

 The way macro materializes the codec may be customized with annotations: